-2. I forgot to set my alarm clo 3.
-Sam grabbed his coat and Score: / 2 elow.
-Then, look at the quotes whi e.
-It was perfect sleeping weather; cool enough to need a bag but warm enough that you could sleep in your underwear.
-I was looking forward to a long night's snooze - indeed I was enjoying a long night's snooze - when, at some indeterminate dark hour, there was a sound nearby that made my eyes fly open.
-Example: 'Perfect sleeping weatl her'. a.
+2. I forgot to set my alarm clock last night.
+3. Sam grabbed his coat ar nd um brella.
+Score: /2 Exercise Two: read the passage For each one, make an inference · ave been taken out of the passage. as been done to help you. underwear.
+I was looking for rward ed I v n enough that you could sleep in you was enjoying a long night's snooze - nat made my eyes fly open. r Example: 'Perfect sleeping wea ather' • a.
 It was too hot to get comfortable. b.
-The temperature was just right and everything was calm X c.
+The temperature was just right and everything was calm Х c.
 It was clear and bright.
-1. 'I was looking forward to a lo ng night's snooze' a.
+1. 'I was looking forward to a long i night's snooze' a.
 He was exhausted. b.
 It was hard to sleep in that environment. c.
-He didn't need much sleep 2. 'some indeterminate dark ho ur' a.
-The darkness confused him b.
-He was unsure of the time c.
-He thought it was almost morning 3. 'a sound nearby' • a.
-He was anxious of his surroundings b.
-He was scared c.
-He was aware of his surroundings 4. 'made my eyes fly open' a.
-He was scared and panicked b.
-He was feeling brave c.
-He couldn't sleep
+He didn't need much sleep 2. 'some indeterminate dark l nour'

+b.
+He was unsure of the

+b.
+He was feeling brave